julioct/julioct.github.io/_posts/2023-09-02-NuGet-And-Azure-Artifacts.md

 Also, the very first time you do this you want to include that **--interactive** flag so that you can authenticate against your feed in the browser.
 That's where the credential provider kicks in.

-Once the packge gets published successfully, you can get back to your **Azure Artifacts** home page, refresh it, and you should see your shiny new package there:
+Once the package gets published successfully, you can get back to your **Azure Artifacts** home page, refresh it, and you should see your shiny new package there:

 <img src="{{ site.url }}/assets/images/azure-artifacts-package-published.png"/>